 - Medical Directors collaborate with the patient’s primary physician, consult on pain and symptom management, and are responsible for the palliation and management of your terminal illness and any conditions related to that illness.

-- Hospice Aide is supervised under our registered nurse and assists with personal care on a part time basis.
-Our aides have experience in caring for people in need and have been careful chosen to provide care for the patients of the hospice.
-They assist with personal care which may include bathing, hair care, shaving, skin care, linen changes, catheter care, etc. Hospice aides are not allowed to dispense medications.
+- Hospice Aide is supervised by our registered nurse and assists with personal care on a part-time basis.
+Our aides have experience in caring for people in need and have been carefully chosen to provide care for the patients of the hospice.
+They assist with personal care which may include bathing, hair care, shaving, skincare, linen changes, catheter care, etc. Hospice aides are not allowed to dispense medications.
 They will report any changes in the condition of the patient to the appropriate team member at Angels Grace Hospice.

-- Chaplains offer spiritual support to our families and patients as they cope through the issues that arise during this time.
-Hospice spiritual care is based on a high respect for the patients and caregivers personal faith and belief.
-The services include regular pastoral visits, being on call and available for crisis, conducting funeral and memorial services as requested, contacting the patients personal clergy, etc.
+- Chaplains offer spiritual support to our families and patients as they cope with the issues that arise during this time.
+Hospice spiritual care is based on a high respect for the patients’ and caregivers’ personal faith and belief.
+The services include regular pastoral visits, being on call and available for crisis, conducting funeral and memorial services as requested, contacting the patient’s personal clergy, etc.

 Hospice will also provide patients with medical equipment, supplies, and medications needed to maintain comfort.
 Hospice supports the family.
 After a patient dies, hospice addresses the emotional and spiritual pain suffered by loved ones for more than a year.